stealth/harddns/README.md

 ./install.pl
 [*] Installing config to /etc/harddns/harddns.conf
 [*] Installing lib to /lib/x86_64-linux-gnu/libnss_harddns.so
+[*] Installing proxy daemon to /usr/local/bin/harddnsd

 Success so far.
-To enable DoH resolving system-wide, add harddns to your /etc/nsswitch.conf file in the 'hosts' line.
+To enable DoH resolving system-wide, add either harddns to your /etc/nsswitch.conf file in the 'hosts' line:

 [...]
 hosts:          files harddns [NOTFOUND=return] dns [...]
 [...]

-If you are using AppArmor or SELinux, you need to adjust your profiles/policies.
+If you are using AppArmor or SELinux, you need to review/adjust your profiles/policies (check README).
 Then restart nscd to take effect.

+If you do not want or cannot use the NSS approach, you may ignore above hints.
+Then you may just start /usr/local/bin/harddnsd and change your resolver config to point to "127.0.0.1".
+Then change your system startup scripts to start harddnsd automatically at boot.

 ```

-And follow the instructions for the `nsswitch.conf` modification.
+And follow the instructions for the `nsswitch.conf` modification or
+the proxy-daemon startup at your choice.

 If you have any (legacy) pinned certificates inside `/etc/harddns/pinned`,
 you should remove them. *harddns* is now using the CA bundle of your system.